Esterjudith/Club_Basketbal_Stats/README.md

 ## Lessons Learned:
 My biggest challenge was learning how to make the dashboard table responsive.
-Once I realized that the mobile screen had to be layed out in a very different way than the desktop and worked on it small sections, I had it working perfectly.
+Once I realized that the mobile screen had to be layed out in a very different way than the desktop and worked on it small sections, changed from row to columns, and removed some of the titles, I had it working perfectly.